icemancast/icemancast.github.io/_posts/2014-05-13-install-rails-ubuntu-vagrant-virtual-box.md

 link3_url: https://www.digitalocean.com/community/articles/how-to-install-ruby-on-rails-on-ubuntu-12-04-lts-with-rbenv--2
 link3_title: rbenv Multiple Versions of Ruby
 link3_url: http://www.lauradhamilton.com/how-to-use-rbenv-to-manage-multiple-versions-of-ruby
-excerpt: I wanted to install rails on my Ubuntu 14.04 vagrant virtual box
+excerpt: I wanted to install rails on my Ubuntu 14.04 vagrant virtual box just to keep it on a nice development environment and to keep it separate from my MacOSX environment
 ---
 I wanted to install rails on my Ubuntu 14.04 vagrant virtual box just to keep it on a nice development environment and to keep it separate from my MacOSX environment.
 In all seriousness I think through it all I wanted some sort of bragging rights on something like this.
 The steps following are what I have compiled from the resources that I have read which are linked to below.
 Please let me know if you have any issues with the install so I can update this post.
 My Ubuntu environment was created with vagrant and ansible.
 If you would like the same setup you can get it here [vagrant-nginx](https://github.com/icemancast/vagrant-nginx).
 Enjoy!